cdl-geneseo/geneseo-dictionary/B/Bump-Uglies.md

 # Bump Uglies

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bump Uglies

 Created by  Unknown User (bli2), last modified on Nov 28, 2008

 Bump uglies: Verb- To have sex. &quot;Me and my girl are gonna bump uglies tonight.&quot; 83% of people surveyed were familiar with this term.
 BIervese, 2008